RobustoFramework/ATTINY_dimmer/README.md

 # Dimmer

-This project creates a dimmer based on an ATTINY85.
+This project creates a dimmer based on an ATTINY85 using PlatformIO.

 Features:
 * Holding button long will gradually raise and lower power